microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/03-MigrateToAzureVM/readme.md

 Using the portal you can look at your sqlbackups container and verify the backup file exists.
 Use the tpch_backup_in_azure_storage.png image.

-## Generate scripts for SQL instance objects

-1. Generate script for SQL login

-You should already have the script to recreate the SQL login from the pre-reqs

-2. Generate script for SQL Agent jobs

-TODO:

-3. Save these files on your local drive and "copy and paste" them into the c:\scripts folder of the new VM.

-## Migrate SQL logins

-1. Use SSMS to allow mixed mode auth and restart SQL Server

-3. connect to SSMS with Windows auth

-4. Execute the sql login script

 ## Restore DB

 1. Using our optimize while migrating strategy let's enable IFI with local policies and restart SQL Server.